svisser/crossword/README.md

 that can be used to represent crosswords in your application.
 It provides a Pythonic way to perform common operations on the grid, the words and the clues of the puzzle.

+The library handles reading and writing to .ipuz files.

 ## Creating and modifying crosswords

 You can create a crossword: